 This is also a place that intersects with systems of power and privilege that have historically and continue to underserve peoples from historically marginalized communities.
 The Environmental Humanities Program supports the University of Utah’s Land Acknowledgement, but also recognizes that a land acknowledgment is only a starting point for supporting and pursuing equity with Indigenous peoples and their sovereign Nations.
 The program commits to both evaluating how our program, policies, and location at Ft.
 Douglas intersect with setter colonialism and contributing to Indigenous sovereignty.
 Further, the EH program supports the University’s commitments to Equity, Diversity, and Inclusion and commits to both critiquing our programs intersections with systemic oppression and to taking actions that enact a culture of belonging and inclusive excellence.

-I invite you to look around our website and see the great things our students and faculty are accomplishing.
+I invite you to look around our website and see the great things our students, faculty, and alumni are accomplishing.
 I would be glad to hear from you.